The Physician Effectiveness Project FAQ’s

 Q: What types of skills and tools will I see inside The Project?

-A: Our video-based solutions guide skill development, learning application and coaching around five Physician Effectiveness Curricular Tracks:
+A: Our video-based solutions guide skill development, learning application and coaching around a handful of Curricular Tracks that include:

 - Patient Centeredness